The

 The Wise

-Solomon with a baby and a dilemma.
-Both women claimed the
+with a baby and a dilemma.
+Both women claimed the baby was their

-accepted the decision, but Woman #2 begged the King to give
+the decision, but Woman #2 begged the King to give the baby to

-the baby to Woman #1.
-With only the slightest patronizing
+Woman #1.
+With only the slightest patronizing tone, Solomon announced

 “Exactly

-made a good call,” Birchfield said.
-“The other
+a good call,” Birchfield said.
+“The other half wondered

-half wondered what kind of fool would want to saw a baby
+what kind of fool would want to saw a baby in half.”

-believe that in addition to understanding day-to-day illogical
+that in addition to understanding day-to-day illogical occurrences,

-occurrences, the Schlomo Effect may shed light on
+the Schlomo Effect may shed light on world events.
+The

-world events.
-The presidency of George W. Bush is a text
+presidency of George W. Bush is a text book example.

 population of the United States believed that Iraq

-matter how much evidence was revealed to the contrary, half
+how much evidence was revealed to the contrary, half of the population

 said.

-W. Bush, who was president at the time, declared war on the
+who was president at the time, declared war on the relatively

 Eastern country citing the New York attacks as a justification.